mozman/ezdxf/docs/source/dxfentities/trace.rst

 A Trace is solid filled triangle or quadrilateral, dxftype is TRACE.
 Access corner points by name (:code:`entity.dxf.vtx0 = (1.7, 2.3)`) or by index (:code:`entity[0] = (1.7, 2.3)`).
 I don't know the difference between SOLID and TRACE.
-Create traces in layouts and blocks by factory function :meth:`~Layout.add_trace`.
+Create traces in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_trace`.

 DXF Attributes for Trace
 ------------------------